psf/black/docs/faq.md

 ## How stable is Black's style?

-Quite. _Black_ aims to enforce one style and one style only, with some room for pragmatism.
+Quite stable. _Black_ aims to enforce one style and one style only, with some room for pragmatism.
 However, _Black_ is still in beta so style changes are both planned and still proposed on the issue tracker.
 See
 [The Black Code Style](the_black_code_style/index.rst) for more details.